Collective modes and terahertz near-field response of superconductors: The effective Ginzburg-Landau action

-where $B_i = i \pi \Delta v_F^2 F(\omega)$ describes coupling between electric field and the BSM, see Appendix~\ref{appendix:coupling_constants}.
+where $B_i = i \pi \Delta v_F^2 F(\omega)$ describes coupling between electric field and the BaSh mode, see Appendix~\ref{appendix:coupling_constants}.
 Since the angular momentum change is $\delta l=2$ in exciting an s bound state to a d state, an inhomogeneous electric field is required to overcome the selection rule and thus the $B_i$ terms exist only at finite momentum.
-It will be shown that in the optical conductivity, at leading ($O(q^2)$) order the $B_0$ term does not contribute and thus can be neglected.
-Note that coupling to BSM does not require breaking particle hole symmetry and is not suppressed by the small number $\Delta/E_F$.
-Thus in general, the BSM couples to EM more strongly than the Higgs mode.
+It will be shown that in the optical conductivity, at leading ($O(q^2)$) order the $B_0$ term does not contribute.
+Note that coupling to the BaSh mode does not require breaking particle hole symmetry and is not suppressed by the typically small parameter $\Delta/E_F$.
+Thus in general, the BaSh mode couples to EM more strongly than the Higgs mode.